justlilith/PortSignals/README.md

 ## Future plans?

-Ideally, Port Signals should function as a foundation that allots grants to artists/creatives who produce art which elevates life, its care, and its keep.
+Ideally, Port Signals should function as a foundation that allots public grants to artists/creatives who produce art which elevates life, its care, and its keep.
+Funding shoiuld be transparent.

 ____